-Is It Possible to Get a Minimum Fine Lowered Below the Minimum?
+Is a Minimum Statutory Fine Always the Absolute Minimum?

 Many Law Such As Traffic Offences, Among Others, Prescribe a Minimum Statutory Fine Applicable Upon a Finding of Guilt For the Offence; However, In Some Circumstances, An Exception Is Available That Enables Lowering a Minimum Fine to An Amount That Is Less Than the Minimum.

 Understanding Minimum Statutory Fines and When a Reduction May Be Granted

 Many laws, being statute laws, prescribe for a specific fine to apply when a person is found guilty of an offence under the applicable statute; however, whereas the process of prosecution for those various statute laws are governed by the Provincial Offences Act, R.S.O.
 1990, c.
 P.33, and whereas section 59(2) of the Provincial Offences Act provides for discretion to lower the fine to a sum that is below the, otherwise, statutorily prescribed minimum.

 In the past, the discretion per section 59(2) of the Provincial Offences Act was frequently provided as a means for the courts to avoid the law from causing an oppressive financial burden and causing an impact beyond the intent of deterrent; this was especially so for those persons who were able to show personal circumstances where a large minimum fine would result in suffering and was injurious and unnecessary as an encouragement to alter the unlawful conduct that gave rise to the fine.
 The section 59(2) discretion also provided courts with some flexibility where a guilty person was guilty despite any intention to break the law and perhaps even a failed attempt to comply with the law.